Requirements to get married in Mexico

 Translation of the Wedding Certificate has a cost of $150.00 us and will include an Additional copy of the Wedding Certificate, Translation by an Official translator and Fed Ex.

 The United States Department of State requires that all Weddings Certificates from ceremonies performed in the Caribbean, including Mexico, have the Apostille Seal.
 This procedure can be done by our Wedding Coordinators with an additional fee of $250 USD.
-By requesting this service you receive: an extra copy of your wedding certificate, the apostille seal, translation into English and FedEx delivery to your home address, usually between 45 to 60 working days after the ceremony.
+By requesting this service you receive: an extra copy of your wedding certificate, the apostille seal, translation into English and FedEx delivery to your home address, usually 90 business days after the ceremony (around 4 months after the wedding has been celebrated).

 *** Please note the FedEx Delivery Service offered by Weddings by Lomas Travel does not include the taxes that Customs in your country may charge you for.
 Thank you for your understanding. ***